Diffuse-fi/zktls-enclave/README.md

   </picture>
 </div>

-# Automata SGX Scaffold
+# Diffuse zkTLS
 [![Automata SGX SDK](https://img.shields.io/badge/Power%20By-Automata%20SGX%20SDK-orange.svg)](https://github.com/automata-network/automata-sgx-sdk)

-This is a scaffold for creating an SGX enclave with Rust.
-It shows how to build an enclave based on the [Automata SGX SDK](https://github.com/automata-network/automata-sgx-sdk), which makes it easier for developers to get started with SGX.
-The project contains the basic guide for the following scenarios:
-- Call the code inside the enclave via ECALL
-- Call the code outside the enclave via OCALL
-- Use libraries inside the enclave
-- Generate DCAP attestation report
+This is a fork of the Automata SGX SDK, which is a Rust-based SDK for developing Intel SGX enclaves.
+This repository contains the implementation of the zkTLS enclave, which is used to provide privacy-preserving TLS connections.

 ## Project Structure
 <pre>